milostomic/implementation-guides/netverify/netverify-retrieval-api.md

   * You are also allowed to set your own definition.

 ## Authentication and encryption
-Netverify API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
+ID Verification API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
 Your Basic Auth credentials are constructed using your API token as the user-id and your API secret as the password.
 <br>

 You can view and manage your API token and secret in the Customer Portal under **Settings** > **API credentials**.
 You can create a separate set of API credentials to be used specifically with the Retrieval API and [Delete API](/netverify/netverify-delete-api.md) in the Customer Portal under **Settings** > **API credentials** > **Transaction administration APIs**.